Our Nurse Midwifery program prepares you to provide comprehensive women-centered care.

 CNMs manage women's health care, focusing on common primary care issues, family planning, and gynecologic needs, pregnancy, childbirth, the postpartum period and care of the newborn.
 They practice within a health care system that provides for consultation, collaboration, or referral as indicated by the health status of the client, in accordance with the Standards for the Practice of Midwifery, as defined by the American College of Nurse Midwives (ACNM).

 The nurse midwifery major at the Frances Payne Bolton (FPB) School of Nursing has had continuous accreditation from the ACNM Accreditation Commission for Midwifery Education since 1984.
 Nurse midwifery graduates will be eligible to take the certification examination administered by the American Midwifery Certification Board.
-With the addition of 4 clinical hours in NURS 559, students are eligible for dual certification in Women's Health.
+All CNM students are eligible for the WHNP dual certification.